-FIGURE 5: RECOMMENDED SMOKE ALARM MOUNTING LOCATIONS.
+Figure 5: RECOMMENDED SMOKE ALARM MOUNTING LOCATIONS

-FIGURE 6: RECOMMENDED SMOKE ALARM LOCATION IN ROOMS WITH SLOPED, GABLED, OR PEAKED CEILINGS.
+Figure 6: RECOMMENDED SMOKE ALARM LOCATION IN ROOMS WITH SLOPED, GABLED, OR PEAKED CEILINGS.

-The placement of the device is critical if maximum speed of fire detection is desired.
-Thus, a logical location for an alarm is the center of the ceiling.
-At this location, the smoke alarm is closest to all areas of the room.
+The placement of the smoke alarm is critical if maximum speed of fire detection is desired.
+Thus, a logical location for a smoke alarm is the center of the ceiling.
+At this location, the device is closest to all areas of the room